Feggah/calculator/README.md

 # Calculator

-Calculator that can print the last calculation that was made on Windows default configured printer.
+Calculator that can print a file on a network printer containing the last calculation made.